KDEFFALT/OEM_PORTING_GUIDE/README.md

 - MT manager
 - UKA modules
 ---
-NOTE: this guide for doing porting using xiaomi.eu rom as port rom. if you port from the device that the installer file contain only one super.img then just skip and No.4
+NOTE: this guide for doing porting using xiaomi.eu rom as port rom. if you port from the device that the installer file contain only one super.img then just skip No.4
 ---

 BEFORE YOU START: